taboca/trading-learning-atr-sample-1/README.md

 ## Introduction

 In this sample, we are going to calculate the ATR, average true range, relative to data from 3 candles.
-Since the calculation for a given True Range needs to use the prior candle closing price, then our array will have 3 candle data:
+Since the calculation for a given True Range needs to use the prior candle closing price, then our array will have 3+1 candles:

 ```
 // The following annotation, type, is not needed.